 This Suki is the second one I’ve made.
 The first one was for an Instagram sewing friend who I haven’t met in real life.
 I wasn’t sure what size to make for her but somewhere on Helen’s blog she suggests sizing up if you’re making one for a gift and aren’t sure of the person’s measurements.
 I sewed a size L for her and of course I tried it on when it was finished.

 My measurements put me at a size M at the bust and a size XL through the hips.
-The size L felt like a better option through the bust since I figured I would mostly be wearing the kimono over the big t-shirts that I sleep in.
-My kimono is a size L graded to an XL at the high hip area.
+The size L felt like a better option through the bust since I figured I would mostly be wearing the robe over the big t-shirts that I sleep in.
+My robe is a size L graded to an XL at the high hip area.
 I love how it fits!
 The rayon is so drapey that having some extra ease isn’t noticeable and feels quite nice.

 I really love all of the thoughtful details that Helen put into this pattern.
-There is an inside tie to keep the kimono closed, nice long ties that attach to the back, belt loops to keep the ties in place, and of course pockets!
+There is an inside tie to keep the robe closed, nice long ties that attach to the back, belt loops to keep the ties in place, and of course pockets!
 The neckline piece attaches at a 90 degree angle.
 It’s a little bit tricky to sew but I love how it looks.
 It took me a couple of tries to get corners that I was happy with– basting is a good idea at that step if you’re feeling picky.

 When I was cutting this out, I almost talked myself out of making the longer view.
 I think that mostly came down to not wanting to have to crawl around on the floor to cut the long pieces.
 Since I had enough fabric I toughed it out and cut the extra few inches.
 I am soooooo glad I did.
 This fabric is so nice and it feels amazing to have it swishing around my legs.